editablejs/editable/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] The tests pass with `pnpm test`.
 - [ ] The linter passes with `pnpm lint`.
 (Fix errors with `pnpm fix`.)
 - [ ] The relevant examples still work.
 (Run examples with `pnpm start`.)
 - [ ] You've [added a changeset](https://github.com/atlassian/changesets/blob/master/docs/adding-a-changeset.md) if changing functionality.
-(Add one with `yarn changeset add`.)
+(Add one with `pnpm changeset`.)